|

 Bloom:

-Deep yellow.
-Mild to strong fragrance. up to 25 petals.
+Golden-yellow.
+Mild fragrance. up to 25 petals.
 Average diameter 2".
-Medium, semi-double to double, borne mostly solitary, globular bloom form.
+Medium, semi-double to double, borne mostly solitary, cupped, globular bloom form.
 Once-blooming spring or summer.

 Habit: